SD-WAN and MPLS: Weighing the Similarities, Differences, and Benefits

 Proactive network management

-MPLS network capacity is proactively managed, and end-to-end latency is closely monitored by the provider to ensure paths are clear of congestion and faults are addressed as soon as they occur.
-This attentive approach to network management minimizes downtime and maximizes productivity for your enterprise.
+MPLS network capacity is proactively managed and end-to-end latency closely monitored by the provider, to ensure paths are clear of congestion and faults are addressed as soon as they occur.
+This attentive approach to network management minimizes downtime and keeps your teams productive.

 Easy deployment